 When to see them: They live on the islands all year round, with the mating season occurring between January and March.
 They are active during the day and spend a lot of time on rocks basking in the sun.

 Conservation: The marine iguana is protected under Ecuadorian law and is listed under CITES Appendix II.
+Currently, we are working with partners to assess the risk of marine plastic pollution to marine iguanas as part of our Plastic Pollution Free Galapagos programme.
 GCT has funded a research project investigating the population dynamics of the marine iguanas on San Cristobal as there may in fact be more than one species of marine iguana present on the island.